rednit-team/tinder-api-docs/README.md

 # Tinder API Documentation

-Unoffical documentation of the Tinder API
+Unofficial documentation of the Tinder API

 **Note: This is an unofficial documentation and I have nothing to do with Tinder nor their API.
 I take no responsibility for any potential damage, banned accounts or other troubles related to projects build upon this documentation**

 ## Contributing

 If you would like to help with this project, please have a look at the [Contribution Guidelines](https://github.com/Kaktushose/tinder-api-docs/blob/master/CONTRIBUTING.md)

 ## Wrapper: